James Bowman (musician): 2011 – present

 On June 3, 2011, Against Me! announced that they started their own record label, Total Treble Music.
 In November 2011, the band started working on "new material" for the next album.
 It turned out to be a false start, they scrapped it and went on tour.
 They started recording the album again in February 2012 at Total Treble Studio, with Grace taking complete creative control, acting as both recording engineer and record producer for the album.
 In May 2012, Grace publicly came out as transgender.
 Bowman recalled that "he wasn't really surprised" when Grace came out, because when he thought about it, "the signs had always been there, especially if you listen to the lyrics".
 In June 2012, Bowman threw the first pitch at a Ray's baseball game.
 Weinberg left the band in December 2012.
 He was eventually replaced by Atom Willard.
-Seward left the band in 2013, he was replaced by Inge Johansson, though Seward would return in 2018.
+Andrew Seward left the band in 2013, he was replaced by Inge Johansson, though Seward would return in 2018.